TigerGraph Production Rollout Guidelines

 1. Engagement Process

 The success of your project is important to all of us at TigerGraph.
 We will be with you through the entire process of getting into production.
-To ensure the smooth development cycles, it is important for our teams to communicate and stay updated.
-To this purpose, it is recommended to take the questionnaire as well as having kick-off and weekly meetings.
+To ensure smooth development cycles, it is important for our teams to communicate and stay updated.
+For this purpose, it is recommended to take the questionnaire as well as having kick-off and weekly meetings.

 - Kick-off Meeting

 Every new engagement starts with introducing our teams to one another, with their respective roles and responsibilities.
-In this first meeting, we will inform you who will be your primary contacts during production rollout and how to reach TigerGraph for your daily and long term needs.
+In this first meeting, we will inform you who will be your primary contacts during production rollout and how to reach TigerGraph for your daily and long-term needs.
 Details about your licenses, support process levels, and more, will be shared.
 Another major task of the Kick-off meeting is understanding your use case.
 Based on the use case info collected during the kick-off meeting, we will make recommendations for your TigerGraph system configuration.
-For details please refer to Environment Configuration and Setup – Best Practices.
+For details, please refer to 2.
+Environment Configuration and Setup – Best Practices.
 Third, a timetable and plan need to be agreed upon.
 Based on your timeline, corresponding resources will be coordinated to support your production needs.
-Please refer to Professional Services for more details.
+Please refer to 4.
+Professional Services for more details.

 - Weekly Meetings